narekusei/java-todo-webapp/README.md

 - Added Thymeleaf templates (index.html, edit-todo.html) for the UI.
 - Included basic CSS styling and user feedback messages.
 - Added sample initial tasks.

+# java-todo-webapp new features
+- Added a 'Sort' button to the main page.
+- Sorting criteria: Incomplete tasks first, then by most recently modified.